lgtm-migrator/clinic/DEPLOY.md

   sudo nano /etc/apache2/sites-available/000-default.conf
   ```

-  To start, let's configure the static files.
+  To start, let's configure the project.
 We will use an alias to tell Apache to map any requests starting with `/static` to the **"static"** directory within our project folder.
-We collected the static assets there earlier.
+We collected the static assets there earlier, config path WSGI.
 We will set up the alias and then grant access to the directory in question with a directory block:

   ```
   <VirtualHost *:80>